CommCSI/Jupyter/README.md

 **Make sure you are in root `su` or use `sudo` before each command**

-To makesure repos are there and up-to-date.
+To make sure repos are there and up-to-date.
 ```bash
 yum install epel-release
 yum update